bitanath/pca/README.md

-# Principal Components Analysis in the browser
+# Principal Components Analysis in node or the browser

-A library to compute Principal Components from a given matrix of data.
+A JS library to compute Principal Components from a given matrix of data.
 Use in either node.js or the browser.

 Use by accessing the singleton PCA, and by the methods as described below.